maniospas/Blombly/docs/basics/builtins.md

 <br>

 Similarly, loops take the form `while (condition) {@code}` and keep executing the code while the condition is `true`.
-To avoid ambiguity, there are no other ways in the language's core to declare a loop, albeit the `in` keywords allows you to iterate through lists and the like.
-Again, you may omit brackets if only one command runs.
+To avoid ambiguity, there are no other ways in the language's core to declare a loop, albeit the `in` macro is a shorthand for looping through iterables, like lists.
+Again, omit brackets if only one command runs.
 Here is an example with both control flow options.

 ```java